 Temperature

 Amaryllis prefers warm temperatures (70°F-75°F) for best growth until the roots form, and the leaves and flower stalk begin to grow.
-Once the plant flowers, cooler temperatures (65°F) will extend the life of the flower.
+Once the plant flowers, cooler temperatures (65°F) will help to extend the flowers’ life.
 Do not expose Amaryllis to excessively hot or cold areas.

 Growing Your Amaryllis

-Amaryllis is one of the easiest bulb plants to care for and grow.
-They have a relatively short growing season, making them perfect for growing in a pot or garden.
+Amaryllis are one of the easiest bulb plants to care for and grow.
+They have a short growing season, making them perfect for growing in a pot or garden.

 Successfully growing Amaryllis requires keeping the plants growing after they bloom.
 Remove the flowers as soon as they fade by cutting the stem off just above the bulb, but do not remove the leaves.

-During the next several months, growth is active and should be encouraged for future bulb development.
+Growth is active during the next several months and encouraged for future bulb development.

-Keep the soil slightly moist and fertilize with a balanced houseplant fertilizer at regular intervals, according to label directions.
+Keep the soil moist and fertilize with a balanced houseplant fertilizer according to label directions.

 How To Get Your Amaryllis To Rebloom